Personal Projects

 Knitted Eeyore toy

 I followed a pattern by Claire Garland to knit this stuffed Eeyore toy for my mom (who loves Winnie the Pooh and Eeyore especially) for her birthday.
 It’s the second complete knitting project I’ve done (the first being a beanie), and the first that uses any stitches other than knit and purl.
 The pattern is excellent and the knitting was a lot of fun, though I found that I don’t enjoy the assembly aspects of knitting a stuffed animal like this; stitching things together, adding the mane, stuffing, etc. all feel a little tedious.
 That may be because they’re more difficult.
 I was pretty disappointed with how some of my stitches turned out, especially mattress stitch along edges that weren’t totally straight.
-That being said, I’m pretty happy with the overall project and my mom loved it.
+That being said, I’m pretty happy with the overall project, and my mom loved it.
+Mission accomplished.

 January–May 2025